Email Us

 Methods for Making Rigid-Flex PCBs

 Basic rigid PCBs require only Gerber file layers during the design phase.
-However, rigid-flex boards need 3D design software to create the board in 3D space before manufacturing.
+However, the rigid flex pcb needs 3D design software to create the board in 3D space before manufacturing.

 They have more dimensions, necessitating precise definition of the transition points from flexible to rigid, making 3D design essential.